tubaplayerdis/tubaplayerdis/README.md

 ### Hello 👋

-Im a computer science and engineering enthusiast creating applications for fun.
+Im a computer science and engineering student programing for fun.

 <details>
 <summary>